Canton, Mississippi

-The city of Canton is the county seat of Madison County, Mississippi, United States, and is situated in the northern part of the metropolitan area surrounding the state capital, Jackson.
+Canton is a city in and the county seat of Madison County, Mississippi, United States, and is situated in the northern part of the metropolitan area surrounding the state capital, Jackson.
 The population of Canton was 10,948 at the 2020 census, down from 13,189 in 2010.

 The city is adjacent to a large auto manufacturing facility owned by Nissan.

 History

+Before 1820, the area of Madison County, Mississippi was Choctaw territory.
+With the 1820 Treaty of Doak's Stand the land became the property of the United States Government.
+However, this treaty caused dissent at the Western borders of Arkansas, where the displaced Choctaw people began to settle, and in 1830 the Treaty of Dancing Rabbit resolved the matter.

-Although not a major battle site during the Civil War, Canton was important as a rail and logistics center.
+Although not a major battle site during the Civil War, Canton was important as a rail and logistics center, and was twice invaded by Unionists.
 Many wounded soldiers were treated in or transported through the city, and as a consequence it has a large Confederate cemetery.

 Much of Canton is on the National Register of Historic Places.
 The courthouse square is a historic shopping district and host to the Canton Flea Market.
 The picturesque Georgian courthouse is particularly notable and often appears in photographic exhibits of the South.
 The east side of town is a large part of the historic district with many homes.

+At the time of the Civil Rights Movement, The Canton Freedom House was established when, in 1963, grocery store owners George and Rembert Washington, allowed George Raymond, a Congress of Racial Equality (CORE) organizer, to use a rental property to live and work in.
+The Freedom House became the target of segregationists, but remains in use by CORE.